EDC Events

 The EDC hosts a major dance history conference every two years.
 Proceedings are published and an archive of information on our previous conferences can be found here.

-EDC BIENNIAL CONFERENCE 2024
+EDC BIENNIAL CONFERENCE 2026

-The Proceedings are now in preparation.
+The Proceedings for 2024 are now in preparation.

 St Katharine’s, Parmoor, Frieth RG9 6NN (near High Wycombe)